KaotoIO/kaoto-ui/README.md

 `yarn test`

 Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
 Tests are colocated and live as closely to corresponding code as possible (typically in the `tests` dir of the component).

 ## Build